 This is borrowing secured with a mortgage against residential properties that the borrower lives in or uses as a holiday house.
 High-LVR loans are defined as those loans that are more than 80% of the property’s value (20% deposit).
-High-LVR loans can make up no more than 20% of a bank’s total new lending in this category.
+From 1 November 2021 high-LVR loans can make up no more than 10% of a bank’s total new lending in this category.

 Loans to people building a new residence are exempt.
 The borrower must either commit to the purchase at an early stage of construction, or be buying the residence (within six months of completion) from the developer.
 The exemption applies for both owner-occupiers and residential property investors.
 The LVR rules do not prescribe the size of a deposit for new residences.